realmaster42/EverybodyEditsProtocol/README.md

 Occurs when you liked the world.

 ### <a id="rm-lobbyPreviewEnabled">"lobbyPreviewEnabled"</a>
-Occurs when lobby preview is toggled.
+Occurs when lobby preview is enabled or disabled.

 `[0] Boolean` Enabled
 > Value indicating whether the lobby preview is now enabled.